 It is our hope that NaturAmazonas will benefit not only the natural environment but also will bring economic and social development to the Putumayo region in the Post Conflict era.
 NaturAmazonas has four major components to maximize its benefits for local communities in the Putumayo:

-Helps develop partners for current and future conservation efforts
+Helps connect with partners for current and future conservation efforts

 Creates research opportunities for local residents

-In 2019, Gran Tierra Energy announced it is expanding the NaturAmazonas project and partnership with Conservation International.
-This new project called Conservation and Prosperous Communities is designed to promote economic sustainability and conservation for rural communities in Putumayo.
+Gran Tierra Energy’s expanded NaturAmazonas program, Conservation and Prosperous Communities is designed to promote economic sustainability and conservation for rural communities in Putumayo.

-of Agroforestry Systems (AFS) including crops that will provide short and long term benefits to communities
+of Agroforestry Systems (AFS) including crops provided short and long-term benefits to communities